Express Energy vs Spark Energy

 Q: What is the main difference between Express Energy and Spark Energy? ▼

 Express Energy wins on credit flexibility.
-Spark Energy wins on track record, green energy.
+Spark Energy wins on track record.
 Both deliver identical electricity through the same wires—the difference is pricing structure, customer service, and plan options.

 Q: Is Express Energy or Spark Energy cheaper? ▼